ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 3. Next, switch to **Virtual server instances** and **Delete** your instances.
 The instances will be deleted and their status will remain in **Deleting** for a while.
 Make sure to refresh the browser from time to time.
 4. Once the VSIs are gone, switch to **Subnets**.
 If the subnet has an attached public gateway, then click on the subnet name.
 In the subnet details, detach the public gateway.
 Subnets without public gateway can be deleted from the overview page.
 Delete your subnets.
 5. After the subnets have been deleted, switch to **VPC** and delete your VPC.
-6. In the terminal, remove the classic VSI by executing the script:
+6. In the terminal and while in the directory **vpc-site2site-vpn**, remove the classic VSI by executing the script:
    ```sh
    BASENAME=vpns2s ./onprem-vsi-remove.sh
    ```